daniellehzhao/Simple-Python-Projects/README.md

 # Simple-Python-Projects
-This is a compilation of completed projects written in Python.
+This is a compilation of some of my first projects written in Python.

 I'm still learning, but I hope to add more cool projects.